Elizabeth Báthory: Folklore and popular culture

 The case of Elizabeth Báthory inspired numerous stories during the 18th and 19th centuries.
 The most common motif of these works was that of the countess bathing in her virgin victims' blood to retain beauty or youth.
 This legend appeared in print for the first time in 1729, in the Jesuit scholar László Turóczi's Tragica Historia, the first written account of the Báthory case.
 The story came into question in 1817 when the witness accounts (which had surfaced in 1765) were published for the first time.
 They included no references to blood baths.
 In his book Hungary and Transylvania, published in 1850, John Paget describes the supposed origins of Báthory's blood-bathing, although his tale seems to be a fictionalised recitation of oral history from the area.
 It is difficult to know how accurate his account of events is.
 Sadistic pleasure is considered a far more plausible motive for Báthory's crimes.

-Báthory has been disregarded by Guinness World Records as the most prolific female murderer, because the number of her victims is debated.